Our Solar System

-The mass of the sun accounts for 99.86% of the weight from our solar system.
+The mass of the sun accounts for 99.86% of the weight of our solar system.
 Fusion from the sun heats our solar system.

 The planets closest to the star are densest containing an iron or nickel core.
-Their exterior are silicate and metals.
+Their exterior is silicate and metals.
 Finally, the less dense planets are on the exterior.

-The asteroid belt is kilometers in size positioned between Mars and Jupiter.
-These odd-shaped rocks never made it into a planet of its own.
+The asteroid belt is kilometers in size and positioned between Mars and Jupiter.
+These odd-shaped rocks never made it into a planet of their own.
 Finally, icy bodies and space debris fill the Oort Cloud and Kuiper Belt at the edge of the solar system.

 The sun is mostly hydrogen and helium.
-By fusing hydrogen to helium, the sun releases vast amounts of energy towards Earth.
+By fusing hydrogen with helium, the sun releases vast amounts of energy toward Earth.